ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The level of hardware isolation for your worker node.
 Use `dedicated` so that available physical resources are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
 This value is optional for VM standard clusters and is not available for free clusters.
 For bare metal flavors, specify `dedicated`.</dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>The zone where you want to create the cluster.
 This value is required for standard clusters.
-Free clusters can be created in the region that you target with the <code>ibmcloud oc region init</code> command, but you cannot specify the zone.
+Free clusters can be created in the region that you target with the <code>ibmcloud oc init</code> command, but you cannot specify the zone.

 <p>Review [available zones](/docs/openshift?topic=openshift-regions-and-zones#zones).
 To span your cluster across zones, you must create the cluster in a [multizone-capable zone](/docs/openshift?topic=openshift-regions-and-zones#zones).</p>